-Your Correct Craft boat is a high performance boat.
+Your Nautique boat is a high performance boat.
 DO NOT be tempted to push your boat to its limits until you are completely familiar with its operating characteristics.

-Nautiques are the boat of choice of the better professional and amateur ski shows and tournaments.
+Nautique boats are the ones of choice of the better professional and amateur ski shows and tournaments.
 You may have seen drivers put their Nautique through extreme maneuvers.
 These drivers are paid professionals on a closed course with hundreds of hours of experience.
 DO NOT attempt extreme maneuvers without proper training.